av1-community-contributors/codec-wiki/docs/prequisites.md

 ---
 title: Prequisites
 sidebar_label: 🗳️ Prequisites
-sidebar_position: 2
+sidebar_position: 0
 ---

 # Prequisites

 - Patience.
-- A brain.
+- A willingness to learn & be curious
 - Basic to intermediate computer proficiency.
-- Ability to read and follow instructions.
+- Willingness to read & follow instructions.
-- Depending on how long you want to wait, a beefy CPU with lots of cores is recommended.
-- Experimentation.
-- (Heavily recommended) A lot of free time.
-- (Heavily recommended) Ability to use the command line, or the will to understand it as you read on.
+- Higher-end CPU hardware will decrease wait times for some larger video encoding workloads discussed here.
+- A level of comfort with CLI utilities, or a willingness to engage with them in the absence of background knowledge.
-- **(Heavily recommended) When using Linux, Arch Linux and it's derivatives are the most preferable.**
+- **(Heavily recommended) Arch-based Linux distributions, excluding Manjaro, are optimal for working with most encoding utilities.**

 :::info Why Arch?
-Most encoding tools such are already available in the package manager, it is bleeding edge which is what you want for encoding softwares, and most importantly **ALL** Vapoursynth plugins are already available in the Arch User Repository (AUR).
-Which makes it extremely easy to install and version control with your favorite AUR helper.
+Most encoding tools are already available in the package manager, & it is a bleeding edge Linux distribution which ensures your utilities are always kept up to date.
+For filtering, all Vapoursynth plugins are already available in the Arch User Repository (AUR) which makes it extremely easy to install and version control with an AUR helper [like `yay`](https://github.com/Jguer/yay)
 :::